nrinaudo/scala-best-practices/_unsafe/recursion.md

 This implementation suffers from a major flaw: on long enough lists, it will cause a runtime exception.

-[//]: I cannot use tut here since there's no way I could find to truncate the output, and the stack trace is *large*.
+[//]: I cannot use mdoc here since there's no way I could find to truncate the output, and the stack trace is *large*.

 ```scala
 sum(List.range(1, 30000))
 // java.lang.StackOverflowError